NORTHEAST OHIO (WOIO) - Chipotle has confirmed that multiple E. coli cases have been linked to locations in northeast Ohio.

-The cases were reported at the Lyndhurst restaurant in Legacy Village, the Parma location on West Ridgewood Drive, and at the University of Akron on East Exchange Street.They will not be closed.
+The Lyndhurst location in Legacy Village, the Parma location on West Ridgewood Drive, and the location at the University of Akron (East Exchange Street) were listed,

 Investigators said it is not unusual to see additional cases after the first incident.
 They added that the problem appears to have been contained to a period in late October.